slack-86/terraform-beginner-bootcamp-2023/journal/week1.md

 }
 ```

-## Consideration when using ChatGPT to write Terraform
+## Considerations when using ChatGPT to write Terraform

 LLMs such as ChatGPT may not be trained on the latest information about Terraform and other services.
 It may produce old examples that are decprecated.